MarinaCamachoSanz/FinalGradeProject/README.md

 11. missForest.r --> This scrip receives .csv files containing missing values an inputs mixed-type data (continuous and categorical) including complex interactions and nonlinear relations.

-12. reduced.ipynb

-13. comorbidity
+12. reduced.ipynb --> This script receives the dataset containing all the final exposures used in experiment 1 and creates a reduced dataset with the new ones of interest.

+13. comorbidity --> This script was used to create the dataset for analysing depression comorbidity.

 14. feature_scaling.ipynb --> This script normalizes and standarizes the given files.

-15. function_SaveDementiaEVAll.py --> function designed to
+15. function_SaveDementiaEVAll.py --> function designed to read the internal and external variables to perform the

 16. run_SaveDementiaEVALL.py --> script that calls function_SaveDementiaEVAll and enters the desired parameters.

-17. Folder containging final input matrices for internal and external validation.

-18. Folder containging results of the experiments when performing run_SaveDementiaEVALL.
+17. Folder containging results of the experiments when performing run_SaveDementiaEVALL.

-19.  papergraph.R
+18.  papergraph.R -->

-20. DvsDD.R
+19. DvsDD.R -->

-21.  plots30.R
+20.  plots30.R -->